Air Ambulance Kent Surrey Sussex

 Air Ambulance Kent Surrey Sussex (KSS) is an organisation providing emergency medical services through the provision of a helicopter air ambulance covering the four English counties of Kent, Surrey, East Sussex and West Sussex, which are served by the South East Coast Ambulance Service.
-The service is funded by the Kent, Surrey & Sussex Air Ambulance Trust which is a registered charity, raising money from public and private donations in excess of £15 million every year.
+The service is funded by the Air Ambulance Charity Kent Surrey Sussex which is a registered charity, raising money from public and private donations in excess of £15 million every year.

 The charity's aircraft are based and maintained at Redhill Aerodrome in Surrey.
 Its headquarters and forward operating base are at Rochester Airport in Kent.

 Operations

-The charity's vision is "We envision a society where no one dies following sudden, preventable unexpected trauma or medical emergency" and its stated purpose is "We save lives and improve outcomes by bringing the best pre-hospital care to critical patients wherever they are, whenever they need it."

 The charity provides air ambulance cover for the all four counties, in association with the South East Coast Ambulance Service.

-KSS currently operates three helicopters, two AgustaWestland AW169 G-KSST since 2017 and G-KSSC since 2018, plus a MD 902 Explorer G-KSSA, which is used as a backup.
+KSS currently operates three helicopters, three AgustaWestland AW169 G-KSST since 2017 and G-KSSC since 2018 and G-LNAC since 2023, which is used as a backup.
+This replaced G-KSSA a MD902 aircraft which retired from AAKSS.

 The helicopters can reach any area of the four counties within a 25-minute flight.

 Two previous MD 902 Explorers (G-KAAT, G-KSSH) served the trust throughout the 2000s.